mmattson22/DataVisualizationProj/README.md

 # DataVisualizationProj

 1a.
-Team Name
+CoolTeamName
 1b.
-Team Member Names
+Michael Mattson, Albert Mokrejs, Sean Chu.

-2. What Data: Polling Data
+2. What Data: Polling Data on the primary race of both parties.

-3. Sources
+3. RealClearPolitics